ahmadhassanch/editable_table/html/readme.txt

 	for tables with colspan.

 8:30PM: After dinner, started testing.
-Found an issue with insert column if cells have been
+Found an issue with insert column if cells merged.
-        merged.
         Not fixing it for the time bing.

+        Continued testing - can't leave it for QA to find issues, I am the developer and I am responsible for reliability of codes.

+        Merging is a relatively complex thing to handle after merging previous functionality has issues.